Kevin-Luyu/Typeset-notes/README.md

 My notes are mostly based on the notes I wrote in class, and to a lesser extent, the official notes from earilier versions of this course.

 ### Complex Methods (IB Mathemtaical Tripos Lent 2022)
 The course is a standard one featuring complex variable functions and the application of residue calculus as well as various integral transform.
-The maths department offers another course covering complex analysis, but apparently I won't take it.

 The notes, however, are mostly based on the book *Introduction to Complex Analysis* by Priestley and are quite brief.
 I haven't finished the parts on Cauchy's residue theorem and integral transforms and will be making further editions later in the year (maybe when I learn about it again in the lectures).

 ### NST IB Mathematics Lent Notes (Lent 2023)
 Notes on Sturm-Liouville operators are added.
 These are brief are for revision only.